mattwagl/fundbuero/README.md

 * [grafijs](http://grafijs.org/) is a JavaScript Image Processing Library.
 * [Rough.js](https://github.com/pshihn/rough) creates graphics with a hand-drawn, sketchy, appearance.
 * [excalidraw](https://github.com/excalidraw/excalidraw) is a whiteboard tool that lets you easily sketch diagrams that have a hand-drawn feel to them.
+* [Two.js](https://github.com/jonobr1/two.js) is a renderer agnostic two-dimensional drawing api for the web.

 ### Media